JafarDigital/chess/README.md

 ## • Suggestions for Improvement

-Record moves in database
+Record moves and match history in database

 Add user authentication and profiles

-Add chess Engine to analyse positions: Stockfish [open-source], Lc0 (Leela Chess Zero), Komodo, etc
+Add chess Engine to analyse positions: Stockfish [open-source], Lc0 (Leela Chess Zero), Komodo, etc are one of the best.

 Feel free to fork, enhance, and contribute!